awwad/depresolve/docs/background.md

 ###Problem #2: Unresolvable Dependency Conflicts

-Further complicating matters, not all dependency conflicts even *are* resolvable.
+Further complicating matters, not all dependency conflicts *are* resolvable.

 --TODO: Expand on an example of an unresolvable conflict, say motorengine(0.7.4), explaining a few ways these happen.
 Even if a developer is mindful about the dependencies of her dependencies at dev time, new versions or different platforms can result in etc. etc. etc.--